 Join a club or society

 University life is all the richer for embracing your interests and spending time with like minded people.
 That’s why societies and clubs are great for tackling loneliness at university.
 It could even be an opportunity to try something new and really get yourself out of your comfort zone.
 Freshers Week is a great way to find out about student societies, but if you didn’t join at the start of the year, it’s not too late!
 Speak to your Student Union about the options you have and try to find something that you will really enjoy!
 Or, check out our round up of some great sites and communities you can join as a student.

 It’s important to keep in touch with the people that mean a lot to you.
 Moving away from home can be really daunting if all you’ve known is your hometown and your home friend group.
 Make sure to stay in touch with what you know!
-Be it a phone call to a friend from home or a facetime with your parents, some encouraging words from your best friend before you go into the common area for the first time can go a long way in beating loneliness at university.
+Be it a phone call to a friend from home or a facetime with your parents, some encouraging words from a familiar face before you go into the common area for the first time can go a long way in beating loneliness at university.

 Work it out

 A part-time job while you’re studying might not work with your studies but it’s worth considering if you can manage a few hours a week.
 It’s a great opportunity to meet some totally new people, get a change of scenery and, of course, a little extra cash never hurts!
 Many student unions offer opportunities to work as part of the team.
 Or, why not consider volunteering?
 Volunteering is another fantastic opportunity to meet new people and allows you to give back to the community, all whilst improving your CV!